Mufaddal Saifuddin: Community

 His contributions have been recognized internationally through numerous honors and awards.
 The University of Karachi awarded him an honorary doctorate in September 2015.
 From 2014 to 2025, he has consistently been named among The 500 Most Influential Muslims.
 He received the Grand Cordon of the National Order of Madagascar in June 2014, and various other honors including the Key to Moshi (Tanzania) in 2015, Elder of the Order of the Golden Heart from Kenya in 2017, and the Key to Karachi in September 2017.

 Syedna Mufaddal Saifuddin receiving the Chief of the Order of the Golden Heart, the highest civilian honour of Kenya, from President William Ruto.

-In a unique recognition, a new species of orchid was named "Dendrobium HH Dr. Syedna Mufaddal Saifuddin" in Singapore in April 2018.
-His more recent honors include the Chief of the Order of the Golden Heart from Kenya's President William Ruto in December 2022, Egypt's Grand Cordon of the Order of the Nile in August 2023, and Pakistan's Nishan e Pakistan in December 2023 for his social services contributions.
+In a unique recognition given only to Heads of State, a new species of orchid was named "Dendrobium HH Dr. Syedna Mufaddal Saifuddin" in Singapore in April 2018.
+His more recent honors include the Chief of the Order of the Golden Heart from Kenya's President William Ruto in December 2022, Egypt's Grand Condom of the Order of the Nile in August 2023, and Pakistan's Nishan e Pakistan in December 2023 for his social services contributions.

 In recognition of his environmental leadership, his special representative, His Excellency Kinana Bhaisaheb Jamaluddin, represented him at the Global Faith Leaders COP29 Summit in Baku, where he made an appeal on behalf of Syedna for global leaders to take meaningful action in addressing the climate crisis.
 On hearing his heartfelt and eloquent call to action, many leaders commented that the uniquely Islamic perspective was both refreshing and deeply resonant.

-Chancellorship

-Aligarh Muslim University

-In April 2015, Saifuddin was elected Chancellor of Aligarh Muslim University (AMU) and unanimously re-elected for a second term in 2018.
-His tenure included presiding over the 63rd Annual Convocation, inaugurating the Centenary Gate, and participating in AMU’s centenary celebrations, which featured a virtual address by the Prime Minister of India.
-He also composed an Urdu poem incorporating the sacred Quranic verse, "He taught man that which he knew not", which is AMU’s motto.

-Contributions during his chancellorship included donating 1,000 computers to affiliated schools, restoring the Syedna Taher Saifuddin High School, providing medical equipment to AMU's hospital during the COVID-19 pandemic, and supporting the establishment of a pharmacy school.

-Jamia Millia Islamia

-In March 2023, Saifuddin was appointed Chancellor of Jamia Millia Islamia (JMI) in New Delhi following approval by the university’s academic council.
-He is the first and only individual to serve as Chancellor of both AMU and JMI.